vadosnaprimer/pspkvm/trunk/Readme.txt

 	Note that there's a difference between how the system falls back through the system, proportional, and monospace fonts, and how it falls back to the fallback font.
 It falls back per font through system, proportional, and monospace, and it falls back per glyph to the fallback font.
 That is: at startup, it will assign a font file to each of main twelve slots, attempting to assign the best match for each from the existing files you provide.
 Then during rendering, if a glyph is not found for a given character in the proper font file, it will attempt to find it in the fallback font, if it is present.
 	The first set set of three fonts and four weights/styles corresponds to the J2ME MIDP API specification--midlet authors writing code for J2ME devices will frequently write code with the expectation that these are the available fonts in the system.
 	Midlet authors also can specify three font sizes when drawing fonts--small, medium, and large.
 You can specify the pixel sizes of these in the 'Font subystem' dialogue in the VM configuration midlet.
-	You can also turn off FreeType2 rendering entirely in the Font subsystem dialogue, by specifying 'Use internal font'.
+	You can also turn off FreeType2 rendering entirely in the Font subsystem dialogue, by specifying 'Use internal font' in the VM Settings midlet.
 If you do this, a non-scalable built-in bitmap font will be used for drawing text.
 	For additional information on font support, see the wiki at http://sourceforge.net/apps/trac/pspkvm/wiki/ConfiguringFourteenFont